TheCarsonWest/TheCarsonWest.github.io/test/content/Chaining Decorators.md

  # function body
 ```

-Note that the decorators are applied from top to bottom, so the inner-most decorator is applied first, followed by the next-inner decorator, and so on.
+Note that the [Decorators](./../decorators/) are applied from top to bottom, so the inner-most decorator is applied first, followed by the next-inner decorator, and so on.

 ## Code Examples
 ```python